 We will then begin a slow descent down and visit Lod Caves.
-Taking a boat through some of the largest caves is one of my personal favorites and again the photo or video you shoot here will not disappoint.
+Taking a boat through some of the largest caves is one of my personal favourites and again the photo or video you shoot here will not disappoint.
 Be warned sometimes when it's very high rainfall a couple of the caves can be closed for safety.

 A late lunch will be had at one of the highest restaurants in Mae Hong Son.
-Panoramic views are awesome and a chance to dangle your legs over a cliff top while you chow down on the delicious thai food on offer is a must!
+Panoramic views are awesome and a chance to dangle your legs over a clifftop while you chow down on the delicious Thai food on offer is a must!

 Day 9 - Shan Village (The Real Experience)

 Have a lie in this morning (Go on treat yourself you have come a long way)!!

 In the afternoon we visit a Shan Village in the mountains where we can interact with the Shan people and see their daily life, which has changed little in hundreds of years.
 We will have lunch overlooking the large lake with a view of the mountains in the distance.
 A chance to dine on something alternative to Thai food.
 You won't be disappointed!
 Late afternoon/ evening we want to take you to a superb temple up high on the hills that overlook Mae Hong Son.
 Wat Phrathat is a Burmese temple that affords a spectacular view of the entire valley in which Mae Hong Son is nestled.
 The temple dates from around the time of the village's upgrade to a city in 1874.
 One of the huge chedis contains the ashes of a revered monk that were bought from Burma by two devotees.